nixter332/Sudoku-Solver/README.md

 # Sudoku Solver

-Creating a Sudoku Solver using Python
+Created a Sudoku Solver using Python

 ## Demo